embark-framework/embark-site/source/docs/structure.md

 └── embark.json
 ```

-Most components will be disabled except the contracts, but you can still re-enable in `embark.json` if you so need.
-The `contracts.js` config file is in the top directory since that's what is defined in the config.
+Most components or services that our application could take advantage of are disabled with the exception of Smart Contracts support, but we can still re-enable them in the `embark.json` configuration file if needed.
+Notice that this time, the `contracts.js` config file is in the root of the project's directory.
+This is because in the `embark.json` config file,`contracts` points to a path in the same folder.

 <pre><code class="json">...
 "config": {
   "contracts": "contracts.js",
   "blockchain": false,
   "storage": false,
   "communication": false,
   "webserver": false
 },
 ...
 </code></pre>

+As mentioned earlier, other services like storage and blockchain support can be easily re-enabled by changing them to path values as well.

+Awesome, now that we have a better understanding of what a project in Embark looks like, let's head over to the next guide and explore the different ways of running an application with Embark!